Natural toothbrush alternatives (part 1)

-Traditionally used "chewing sticks" found to have medicinally active properties
+Traditionally used "chewing sticks" have medicinally active properties

 Neem tree (Azadirachta indica)